 2. Start with the right program

 My experience with graphic design began with Microsoft Publisher – mainly because it was what I had.
-When that didn’t do all I needed, I moved on to a free design program which worked okay, but became frustrating when, again, I couldn’t do all I needed (like automatically center items or undo without having to start over).
+When that didn’t do all I needed, I moved on to a free design program which worked okay, but became frustrating when, again, I couldn’t do all I needed (like automatically centering items or undoing without having to completely start over).

 I was super intimidated by Adobe Illustrator because it seemed like something way over my head, but little by little, I figured it out and believe me, it is a million times better than any other program I’ve tried.
 It’s robust, that’s for sure, but you don’t have to use all the functions to enjoy the benefits it offers.
-Useful things like adding glyphs and spacing out letters, making clipping masks and picking colors are all simple to do with Illustrator.
-Start with the right program from the beginning and you’ll avoid all sorts of creative frustrations. (learn how to get Adobe Illustrator at the bottom of this post)
+Useful things like adding special characters (called glyphs) and spacing out letters (kerning), making clipping masks (think words or shapes cut out of a photo or background pattern) and picking colors are all simple to do with Illustrator.
+Start with the right program from the beginning and you’ll avoid all sorts of creative frustrations.
+(Learn how to get Adobe Illustrator at the bottom of this post)